 2.6.5 How can the global community continue building local and inclusive innovation ecosystems that enable the use and building of trust in new and emerging digital technologies?

-2.6.6 What are the ways in which stakeholders can work together to drive progress towards ensuring interoperability of technological solutions based on these emerging technologies to facilitate, among other things, greater access for all?
+2.6.6 What are the ways in which stakeholders can work together to drive progress towards promoting interoperability of technological solutions based on these emerging technologies to facilitate, among other things, greater access for all?

 2.7 Note: These overarching questions will be considered in conjunction with more detailed and specific analysis of the topics set out in Decision 611.
-Such analysis in each of these sections could potentially be broadly divided into three parts – opportunities, challenges, and policies to foster sustainable development.

-2.8 Sub-Themes for Discussion
+Such analysis in each of these sections could potentially be broadly divided into three parts –1) Contributions of new and emerging telecommunications/ICT to sustainable development 2) policies for mobilizing new and emerging telecom/ICT for sustainable development and 3) challenges to implementing the policies to mobilize new and emerging telecom/ICT2.8 Sub-Themes for Discussion

 Decision 611 lists various sub-themes for consideration as indicated below.